Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Souvik.md

 ### 2025-05-27: Cleanup
 Due to the way the GIF library works, encoding messages in bytes does not work, as GIFs are not lossless.
 So we are moving to steganography; we already have an image steganography function set up, and have plans for the user encoding text as well.

+### 2025-05-28: Text
+For encoding text, we'll disaplay the text to the sketch, save that sketch as an image, then run the same function as previously written.
+Right now we're working on how to format the text so that it's an appropriate size and position.